ian-hamlin/recipes/src/nandos_spicy_rice.md

 ## Ingredients

-- 200g Basmati rice
+- 400g Basmati rice
-- 450ml cold water
+- 900ml cold water
-- 2 tbsp sunflower oil
+- 2 tbsp vegetable oil
-- &#189; white onion, peeled and chopped
+- 1 white onion, peeled and chopped
-- 2 garlic cloves, crushed
+- 4 garlic cloves, chopped
-- &#189; green pepper, thinly sliced
+- 2 green chilies, chopped
-- &#189; can chopped tomatoes
+- 1 tin chopped tomatoes
-- &#189; tsp ground turmeric
+- 1 tsp ground turmeric
-- &#189; tsp cayenne pepper
+- 1 tsp cayenne pepper
-- &#189; tsp smoked paprika
+- 1 tsp smoked paprika
 - 1 tsp salt
-- Juice from one lemon
-- Handful of coriander

 ## Directions

-Pour your rice into a pan along with your onion and one tablespoon of olive oil and salt, then turn it to a medium heat.
+Pour your rice into a pan along with your onion and one tablespoon of vegetable oil and salt, and cook for a minute until the onion is transparent.
+Then stir in chipped garlic and chilies, and then tin of tomatoes and 900 ml of water.
+Once it boils, cover and lower the heat.
+Stir occasionally.

-When the rice is nearly done turn down the heat, and add in your seasonings - turmeric, cayenne pepper and smoked paprika - and leave it on the heat until cooked.
+When the rice is nearly done turn off the heat, add in your seasonings - turmeric, cayenne pepper and smoked paprika - cover until it's done.